ElvaHardwick/Obedientiae-ex-Machina-Docs/chat_commands.md

 # Chat commands for OeM controllers.

-Chat commands can be introduced channel 1 by introducing the first two characters of the unit's identification, without distinguishig between lower or uppercases.
+Chat commands can be introduced channel 1 by introducing the first two characters of the unit's username (gonkaotic resident -> go), without distinguishig between lower or uppercases.

-For example, to send a command to a unit whose name is L-Research-Unit, you'd have to use "l-command", for a unit named 632-78-123, yould have to use "63command", etc.

-**IMPORTANT** If a unit has their serial number as their name, instead the first to letters of their username will be used (gonkaotic resident -> go )

 A unit can issue commands to itself if their voice is being processed by the controller by simply staring the line with @, as shown in the examples.